Recording tutorial videos

 Anatomy of a driver

 wait_for_renderpollsimgui_snapshotuntil the named widget shows up in the registry (covers the first-frame gap where the subject’s window exists but hasn’t rendered yet).
-The helperwidget_bbox/widget_centerextract the geometry from the snapshot JSON.Enable visual aids — BEFORE ``record_start``.
+The helperwidget_bbox/widget_centerextract the geometry from the snapshot JSON.Helper-owned: enable visual aids + ``record_start``.
+The helper posts

 The visual-aids stack